MartinJindra/docker_nextcloud/README.md

 # Nextcloud on Docker with Collabora

-Here are the source files for a Nextcloud and Collabora installation with Docker.
+This repository contains files for a Nextcloud and Collabora installation in Docker.
+All in one docker-compose file with nginx reverse proxy and Letsencrypt certificate deployment.
 The `docker-compose.yml` files come in two variants.

 1. PostgreSQL
 2. MariaDB

-So choose wisely with Database you want.
+So choose wisely with database is needed.
-All in one docker-compose file with nginx reverse proxy and Letsencrypt certificate deployment.

 ## Installation

-This installation process was tested on an Ubuntu 20.04 server.
+This installation process was tested on an Ubuntu 20.04 and Debian 11.

-Install `docker` and `docker-compose` via a packet manager or other methods.
+Install `docker` and `docker-compose` either via a packet manager or other methods.
-For ease of instructions a package manager like `apt` will be used but if you want more update to date versions go to [docker website](https://docs.docker.com/compose/install/).
+For ease of use a package manager like `apt` will be used.
+If you want a more update to date version of docker visit the instruction on the [docker website](https://docs.docker.com/compose/install/).

 **Many commands need root privileges.**

+Install `docker`, `docker-compose` and tools like `git`.

 ```
-[user@server ~]$ sudo apt install docker docker-compose git
+[user@server ~]$ sudo apt update && sudo apt install docker docker-compose git -y
 ```

 Add your user to the `docker` group.